 Visual Merchandising of your products should be equivalent to the moment when a customer examines products in a brick-&-mortar store.
-To achieve this kind of human connection on an eCommerce store is difficult yet necessary.
-Here are a few things which you can ensure on your eCommerce store to get optimal visual merchandising of your products:
+To achieve this kind of human connection and deliver a stellar shopping experience in an eCommerce store is difficult.
+Here are a few things which you can ensure on your eCommerce store to get optimal ecommerce visual merchandising of your products and boost conversion rates:

 - Ensure that your website is consistent with your brand colors, font, and logo.

 - Product pages must have the right balance of information and visual imagery.
 Very text-heavy descriptions might not appeal to your customers.

 - Use high-quality images and videos to show all important aspects of your products.
 Show your products from various angles, in different colors and different sizes.
 Let the customer have an excellent visual experience of the products.

 - Use Augmented Reality (AR) to let the customers try the products.
 Such aspects help decrease the differences between a physical and an online store experience.

 - You can also use 360-degree video demonstrations to show the exact product specifications.